Lapetite165/Lapetite165/README.md

 👋 Hi, I’m @L165
 My real name is Yohan Nicolay and I started to code some basic HTML/CSS/JS before knowing GitHub.

-I am an engineering student at ENSAM looking for an apprenticeship about developping solutions for eduction.
+I am an engineering student at ENSAM looking for an internship on VR and IT.

-After learning, I teach to learn !

 My interest
 ===========